-The Center is open on a drop-in basis (no appointments) to Sierra College students and staff.
+LR 424 is open on a drop-in and limited appointment basis to Sierra College students and staff.

 Students log in and out of the Writing Center by entering their Student ID Numbers or scanning their Student ID Cards on the computer just inside the door.